vinhmd/madMAx43v3r_Plotter_Ctrl/README.md

 python PlotterCtrl.py [opt: number of plot to create]
 ```

-If the number of plot is not specified, the script will calculate it base on free space of the destination, fill out one by one.
+If the number of plot is not specified, the script will calculate it base on free space of the destination and fill up one by one.

 ## How to Support